Two-factor authentication with smart cards

 This approach requires deployment and maintenance of public key infrastructure (PKI).
 This also creates a number of specific tasks: control of digital certificate validity periods, smart cards and certificate management (distribution, replacement, unlocking of devices, certificate issuing and updating), timely revocation of dismissed employee certificates etc. The Indeed Certificate Manager (Indeed CM) solves all the mentioned tasks and reduces the maintenance expenditures of PKI infrastructure.
 The Indeed CM implements the following functions:

-- smart cards and certificate llifecycle management on the basis of centralized policies
+- Secure device and certificate llifecycle management on the basis of centralized policies

 - Logging of administrator and user activities with secure device